dikortis/LetsTalkETC/Episodes/Episode_11.md

 # Let's Talk ETC: Manuel Sabin - Proof Of USEFUL Work Systems.
 **Christian Seberino:**
-hello everyone and welcome to another episode of let's talk et Cie where we discuss technologies and issues related to aetherium classic as you know there's a lot of great research going on on blockchain regarding Bitcoin etherium a
-Syrian classic and lots of other cryptocurrencies and today we have one of those innovators who we are going to talk to today I have with me
+hello everyone and welcome to another episode of let's talk ETC where we discuss technologies and issues related to ethereum classic as you know there's a lot of great research going on on blockchain regarding Bitcoin ethereum a ethereum classic and lots of other cryptocurrencies and today we have one of those innovators who we are going to talk to today I have with me